Day 3, Dec 30 – San Pedro Ceremony (L, D)

-Each person will approach Maestro Wiler, Maestro Gilberto and Maestra Angelita (our three Shipibo shamans), where they will pour a small cup of our pure, high quality Ayahuasca brew.
+Each person will approach one of our Shipibo shamans, where they will pour a small cup of our pure, high quality Ayahuasca brew.
 Then, return to your comfortable mat around the inner ring of the Maloca, which is where you will remain during your experience.

 In about 20 to 45 minutes, they effects should begin.
 It can happen slowly or quickly, there are no guarantees.
 You may feel warmth surging from your stomach throughout your body.
 You may become very relaxed and almost melt into your mattress.
 Your perception may begin to shift.
 We recommend sitting up in a meditative pose during this time to keep your energetic fluidity vertical, as a conduit between the heavens and the Earth.
 From here your experience will intensify until you are fully engaged with the spirit of Mother Ayahuasca.
 Your experience may be more physical than visionary or vice versa.
 Again, there are no guarantees.
 We ask only that you strive to surrender, have faith in the process and trust in the medicine to show you what you need to see.

 We’ve started the ceremony a bit early today so it will be finished early enough to celebrate the striking of midnight – the first day of 2017.
 We’ll have some special activities planned for the celebration.